VIA

 To register a subsidiary, it costs between 17 USD and 873 USD.

 This process has multiple advantages.
 You can establish a wider range of businesses to accommodate a larger customer base.
-A subsidiary can also help the parent company better integrate into the culture.
+A subsidiary can also help the parent company better integrate into the culture and allow you to run payroll in Colombia internally.

 However, establishing a subsidiary in Colombia has its disadvantages too.
 The process can take a while.
 Further, you need to have the knowledge and time to invest in order to ensure that you are following all of the necessary business and tax laws, as to avoid further ramifications.